canitesc/OpenFOAM-examples/smokePlume/README.md

 ### Domain Geometry

 The computational domain consists of a rectangular channel with dimensions of 1 meter in width, 2 meters in height, and 0.1 meters in depth, creating an effectively quasi-two-dimensional simulation environment.
-At the bottom boundary of this domain, a small inlet opening spans 0.2 meters in width, precisely centered between x-coordinates of 0.4m and 0.6m, through which the hot gas is injected into the domain.
+At the bottom boundary of this domain, a small inlet opening spans 0.2 meters in width, centered between x-coordinates of 0.4m and 0.6m, through which the hot gas is injected into the domain.

-The domain is completely enclosed with solid wall boundaries on all sides except for the inlet opening, meaning there is no designated outlet for the flow to escape.
+The domain is enclosed with solid wall boundaries on all sides except for the inlet opening, meaning there is no designated outlet for the flow to escape.
 This enclosed configuration forces the injected hot gas to recirculate within the domain, creating complex flow patterns as the buoyant plume interacts with the ceiling and walls.
-The computational mesh employed for spatial discretization consists of a structured hexahedral grid with 100 cells in the horizontal direction and 160 cells in the vertical direction, resulting in a total of 16,000 computational cells that provide sufficient resolution to capture the essential flow features while maintaining reasonable computational costs.
+The computational mesh employed for spatial discretization consists of a structured hexahedral grid with 100 cells in the horizontal direction and 160 cells in the vertical direction, resulting in a total of 16,000 computational cells.

 ### Physics Modeled